kimballen/ccic1410_law/README.md

-# CCIC1410-LAW Camera IO Integration for Home Assistant
+# Siemens CCIC1410-LAW Camera IO Integration for Home Assistant

 A custom Home Assistant integration for CCIC1410-LAW IP cameras that enables control and monitoring of digital I/O ports.
 This integration provides real-time status updates and control capabilities for the camera's digital input and output ports.